jagenjo/litescene.js/guides/events.md

       - "enableFrameContext" to enable the render output context
         - *For every camera*
         - "beforeRenderFrame"
+        - "enableFrameContext" (on the camera) to enable the render output context
+        - *Clear buffer*
         - "beforeRenderScene"
         - "beforeRenderInstances"
+        - *the scene instances are rendered*
         - "renderInstances"
         - "renderScreenSpace"
         - "afterRenderInstances"